hashicorp/puppet-bootstrap/README.md

 This repository contains a multitude of single file scripts for setting up [Puppet](http://puppetlabs.com/puppet/what-is-puppet/) on a variety of machines.

-Puppet is fantastic for managing infrastructure but there is a chicken/egg problem of getting Puppet on a machine so that Puppet can then manage the installation and configuration of software on the machine.
-This repository contains small scripts to bootstrap your Puppet setup on various operating systems.
+Puppet is fantastic for managing infrastructure but there is a chicken/egg problem of getting Puppet initially installed on a machine so that Puppet can then take over for the remainder of system setup.

+This repository contains small scripts to bootstrap your system just enough so that Puppet can then take over.

 **Please contribute by forking and sending a pull request for your operating system.**